canonical/packer-maas/README.md

 If you wish to use QEMU's UI also remove "headless": true

 If you keep "headless": true you can connect using VNC.
-Packer will output the IP and port to connect to when run.
+Packer prints the IP and port number to connect upon execution.

+For additional visibility for debugging, use `FOREGROUND=1` in combination with `PACKER_LOG=1`.

+## Best practices and notes for importing images

+* Model import commands after example(s) provided in target OS template README.md files.
+There are small but important variations depending on the image type and format.
+* The `name` parameter is formatted as `prefix/title` and the `title` part can include dashes, dots and numbers but no space and special characters.
+* It is highly recommended to use unique `name` values for images to avoid potential caching overlaps and such.
+* The `title` parameter is free text format as long as enclosed in quotation marks.
+* Refrain from uploading images from distant remote locations involving high latency.
+This slows down the process and has potential for failures.
+* To reduce latency issues, transfer built images to a machine adjacent to MAAS Region controller(s) or directly to a Region controller and upload.

 ## Contributing new templates